 When you draft a newsletter, typically you send them to everyone on the list.
 But as you automate your email campaign, you set up automatic emails for once to a segmented list, or multiple segments, depending on the diverse category.

 Let’s explain this with an example, When a user register on your website to create an account or to use a service, an automatic email is generated sending the user an ‘OTP email’, ‘email verification mail’ or a ‘Welcome mail’.
 These types of email campaign help in brand building.

 Now imagine, if you’re to send out emails manually to each customer, the amount of time and cost will be much higher.

 The beauty of marketing email automaton that you have to set the email once and it will send automatically when scheduled.

 Content and Social Media Marketing have been used by marketers for ages as an excellent means of an online marketing tool to nurture leads into sales funnel.
 However, they’ve their own limitations as social media post have a short lifespan and content marketing requires to fulfill many prerequisites like quality and high search rankings.

 These give reliability that leads will discover content published on these modes.
-There is a likelihood that can increase the viewership of the content for leads: Email marketing is a modern strategy to nurture leads through personalized communications followed by a monitoring them actively.
+There is a likelihood that can increase the viewership of the content for leads: Email marketing is a modern strategy to nurture leads through personalized communications followed by monitoring them actively.

 Marketers should read these tips very carefully.

-- Approaching leads using account-based marketing: Email blasts have become a history as modern email marketing encompasses personalized and targeted communication.
+- Approaching leads using account-based marketing: Email blasts have become history as modern email marketing encompasses personalized and targeted communication.